-The Office of Highway Safety currently consists of seven full-time positions, and five part-time assistance positions, as follows:
+The Office of Highway Safety currently consists of seven full-time positions, and four part-time assistance positions, as follows:

-Director, Jana Simpler: Responsible for planning, organizing and directing the operations and programs of the Office of Highway Safety in accordance with Federal and State rules, regulations and guidelines.
+- Director, Jana Simpler: Responsible for planning, organizing and directing the operations and programs of the Office of Highway Safety in accordance with Federal and State rules, regulations and guidelines.
 Monitors state and federal legislation that impacts highway safety and the State of Delaware.
-Serves as the State's Coordinator on behalf of the Governor's Representative.

-Management Analyst III, Lisa Shaw: Serves as the Deputy Director.
+Serves as the State's Coordinator on behalf of the Governor's Representative. - Management Analyst III, Lisa Shaw: Serves as the Deputy Director.
 Responsibilities include monitoring and evaluation of approved highway safety projects, distribution of federal funds to state, local and private agencies, coordinating and organizing impaired driving initiatives across the state, managing the DUI Provider Program, administration of the SAFETEA-LU/Section 154 Transfer Program, and preparation of the annual Highway Safety Plan.
-Performs duties as necessary as the Impaired Driving Prevention Coordinator, Motorcycle Safety Coordinator and Traffic Records Coordinator.

-Management Analyst III, Andrea Summers: Responsible for coordinating and organizing occupant protection initiatives across the state, managing the Section 405 and Section 2011 incentive grant programs, preparing the Annual Evaluation Report and coordinating the state's participation in the state's OJJDP program.
+Performs duties as necessary as the Impaired Driving Prevention Coordinator, Motorcycle Safety Coordinator and Traffic Records Coordinator. - Management Analyst III, Andrea Wojcik: Responsible for coordinating and organizing occupant protection initiatives across the state, managing the Section 405 and Section 2011 incentive grant programs and preparing the Annual Evaluation Report.
 Responsible for coordinating teen driver initiatives throughout the state.
 Performs duties as necessary as the Occupant Protection Coordinator, Aggressive Driving Coordinator, and Pedestrian Safety Coordinator.

 - Community Relations Officer, Alison Kirk: Responsibilities include serving as agency spokesperson, dissemination of information regarding agency programs and events, coordination of public awareness campaigns and media events, and coordination and planning of safety education programs for schools, state agencies, and businesses.
-Serves as program manager for distracted driving and older driver issues. - Information Systems Support Specialist, Tim Li: Responsible for the administration of the network computer system, modification of existing programs and implementation of new programs as needed to increase staff efficiency, and maintenance of the OHS website.
+Serves as program manager for distracted driving and older driver issues. - Information Systems Support Specialist, Anna Isip: Responsible for the administration of the network computer system, modification of existing programs and implementation of new programs as needed to increase staff efficiency, and maintenance of the OHS website.
 Maintains internal and external equipment inventory. - Accounting Specialist, Bonnie Whaley: Responsible for processing fiscal documents as necessary for the daily operations of the office.
-Manages the Office of Highway Safety's timesheets for the Department's Human Resources Section. - Operations Support Specialist (vacant): Responsible for ordering public information materials, coordinates distribution of materials to increase public awareness, and assists the Community Relations Officer with public information and education initiatives. - Law Enforcement Liaison, W. Roger Minner: Responsible for the coordination of law enforcement mobilizations throughout the grant year and for organizing law enforcement training opportunities (part-time assistance position). - Two Fitting Station Coordinators, Russell Holleger and Larry Kelley: Responsible for the coordination of the Office of Highway Safety's Child Passenger Safety Fitting Stations, in cooperation with the Division of Motor Vehicles and Delaware State Police (part-time assistance positions). - Corporate Community Outreach Coordinator, Trish Bachman: Responsible for the creation and implementation of programming initiatives to provide traffic safety-related public information and education to our corporate partners (part-time assistance position).
+Manages the Office of Highway Safety's timesheets for the Department's Human Resources Section. - Operations Support Specialist, Kaila Dukes: Responsible for ordering public information materials, coordinates distribution of materials to increase public awareness, and assists the Community Relations Officer with public information and education initiatives. - Law Enforcement Liaison, W. Roger Minner: Responsible for the coordination of law enforcement mobilizations throughout the grant year and for organizing law enforcement training opportunities (part-time assistance position). - Fitting Station Coordinator, Larry Kelley: Responsible for the coordination of the Office of Highway Safety's Child Passenger Safety Fitting Stations, in cooperation with the Division of Motor Vehicles and Delaware State Police (part-time assistance position). - Corporate Community Outreach Coordinator, Trish Bachman: Responsible for the creation and implementation of programming initiatives to provide traffic safety-related public information and education to our corporate partners (part-time assistance position). - Data Analyst, Richard Klepner: Responsible for conducting ongoing problem identification, assisting in the development of the Annual Highway Safety Plan, assisting in the development and implementation of enforcement mobilizations and providing data analysis summaries to the Program Managers.